sheki/talks/gophercon_2015_notes.md

 - also we needed to pass in components in a top down fashion and a missed component would cause a service to fail in production.
 - this was a repeated pattern we saw at parse.

+#DI code
+A goode candiadate for inject is a struct which has only one instance through the lifecycle of the program.
+In this Example we provide the dependencies of a Haandler struct via inject.

 #start-stop
 - the next problem we ran into was starting and stopping services in the order of the dependency.
 - we needed to start the lowest component service before we started the upper layers.
 Doing this manually caused a few crashes.
 This was pretty uninteresting code to write everytime.